Saluki/nestjs-template/README.md

 For a standard development configuration, you can leave the default values for `API_PORT`, `API_PREFIX` and `API_CORS` under the `Api configuration` section.
 The `SWAGGER_ENABLE` rule allows you to control the Swagger documentation module for NestJS.
 Leave it to `1` when starting this example.

-Next comes to the TypeORM configuration: change everything according to your own database setup.
-It may be also useful to turn `TYPEORM_SYNCHRONIZE` to `true` in order to avoid migrations during the development phase.
-Do not modify the values in the `TypeORM internals` section, unless you change the folder structure.
+Next comes to the Prisma configuration: change the DATABASE_URL according to your own database setup.

 Last but not least, define a `JWT_SECRET` to sign the JWT tokens or leave the default value in a development environment.
 Update the `JWT_ISSUER` to the correct value as set in the JWT.